 #2 – Issued by Government Sponsored Enterprise

-Includes Federal national mortgage association (Fannie Mae), Federal home loan Mortgage (Freddie Mac), Federal farm credit banks, Funding corporation, and Federal home loan bank.
+Includes the Federal national mortgage association (Fannie Mae), Federal home loan Mortgage (Freddie Mac), Federal farm credit banks, Funding corporation, and Federal home loan bank.
 GSE are quasi-governmental organizations created to enhance the availability of credit and reduce the cost of funding to targeted sectors of the economy.

 4.6 (319 ratings) 1 Course | 3+ Hours | Full Lifetime Access | Certificate of Completion

 This will eventually result in reducing the overall risk of capital loss to investors.
 These entities are supervised but not directly managed by the federal government.
-These are privately owned and set up with profit motive by providing liquidity to capital markets types.
+These are privately owned and set up with a profit motive by providing liquidity to capital markets types.
 In this regard, they invest in capital stock and debt securities guarantee MBS, purchase loans and hold them in their portfolio, and collect fees for guarantee and other services.

 Features of Agency Bonds

-- Ginnie Mae performs a similar function however it is a government federal agency and hence enjoys full federal guarantee whereas the other 2 entities do not.
-As GSE they are independent and running for-profit entities.
+- Ginnie Mae performs a similar function; however it is a federal government agency and hence enjoys full federal guarantee, whereas the other 2 entities do not.
+As GSE, they are independent and running for-profit entities.
 They do enjoy an implicit federal guarantee that encourages investors to offer more favorable terms.
 This was tested in the 2007 Subprime mortgage crisis.

-- Federal Government made significant cash injections into both Fannie Mae and Freddie Mac and in Sep 2008 both entities were put into conservatorship.
+- Federal Government made significant cash injections into both Fannie Mae and Freddie Mac, and in Sep 2008, both entities were put into conservatorship.